kubealex/aap2-lab/README.md

 ## Needed variables

-In order to work, the playbooks need some basic variables:
+In order to work, the playbooks need some basic variables in the **lab_vars.yml** file:

 | Variable | Value | Description |
 |--|--|--|